Curvatures and Non-metricities in the Non-Relativistic Limit of Bosonic Supergravity

 \section{Abstract}

-We construct a diffeomorphism-covariant formulation of the non-relativistic (NR) limit of bosonic supergravity.
-This formulation is particularly useful for decomposing relativistic tensors, such as powers of the Riemann tensor, in a manifest covariant form with respect to the NR degrees of freedom.
-The construction is purely geometrical and is based on a torsionless connection.
-The non-metricities are associated with the gravitational fields of the theory, $\tau_{\mu\nu}, h_{\mu\nu}, \tau^{\mu\nu}$ and $h^{\mu\nu}$, and are fixed by requiring compatibility with the relativistic metric.
+We construct a metric-like formulation of the non-relativistic (NR) limit of bosonic supergravity at the Lagrangian level.
+This formulation is particularly useful for decomposing relativistic tensors, such as powers of the Riemann tensor, in a manifest covariant form with respect to infinitesimal diffeomorphisms.
+The construction is purely geometrical and is based on a torsionless connection, mimicking the construction of the relativistic theory.
+The formulation contains non-vanishing non-metricities, which are associated with the gravitational fields of the theory ($\tau_{\mu\nu}$, $h_{\mu\nu}$, $\tau^{\mu\nu}$, $h^{\mu\nu}$).
+The non-metricities are fixed by requiring compatibility with the relativistic metric, before taking the NR expansion.
+In this sense, they can be interpreted as intrinsic non-metricities.
 We provide a fully covariant decomposition of the relativistic Riemann tensor, Ricci tensor, and scalar curvature.
-Our results establish an equivalence between the proposed construction and the intrinsic torsion framework of string Newton--Cartan geometry.
-We also discuss potential applications, including a manifestly diffeomorphism-covariant rewriting of the two-derivative finite bosonic supergravity Lagrangian under the NR limit, a powerful simplification in deriving bosonic $\alpha'$-corrections under the same limit, and extensions to more general $f(R,Q)$ Newton--Cartan geometries.
+Our results establish an equivalence between the vielbein approach of string Newton--Cartan geometry at the level of the Lagrangian and the proposed construction.
+We also discuss potential applications, including a pure metric rewriting of the two-derivative finite bosonic supergravity Lagrangian under the NR limit, a powerful simplification in deriving NR bosonic $\alpha'$-corrections and extensions to more general $f(R,Q)$ Newton--Cartan geometries.